Besov spaces and Schatten class Hankel operators for Hardy and Paley--Wiener spaces in higher dimensions: Introduction

 \subsection{Notation}

 As usual, we write that $a \lesssim b$ if there is a constant $K > 0$ (possibly depending on parameters understood from context) such that $a \leq Kb$, and $a \approx b$ if additionally $b \lesssim a$.
-In the same vein we will reserve the letter $K$ for a constant, the value of which may vary from line to line.
+In the same vein we will reserve the letters $C$ and $K$ for constants, the values of which may vary from line to line.